Charging and reclaiming VAT on goods and services related to private school fees

 To benefit from the exemption, the goods or services must be supplied separately from the main education.
 See the ‘Supplying education services that include other elements (such as school meals and transport)’ section of this guidance for more information.

-For example, if you sell stationery to a pupil to use in class, this is closely related to the supply of education and will continue to be exempt from VAT.
+For example, if you sell stationery to a pupil to use in class, this is closely related to the supply of education and is exempt from VAT.

-All other goods and services that are not closely related to the supply of the education will be subject to VAT.
+All other goods and services that are not closely related to the supply of the education are subject to VAT.

 Nursery classes provided by private schools

 Nursery classes that are wholly, or almost wholly, made up of children below compulsory school age remain exempt from VAT.
-For example, where 90% of the children in the class are below compulsory school age the class will be exempt from VAT.
+For example, where 90% of the children in a class are below compulsory school age, the class will be exempt from VAT.

 Extra-curricular and before and after school clubs

-Extra-curricular activities which are educational in nature will be subject to VAT when provided by a private school.
+Extra-curricular activities which are educational in nature provided by a private school are subject to VAT.

-However, any before or after school childcare, or childcare-based holiday clubs, provided by a private school that consist of care will continue to be exempt from VAT.
+However, any before or after school childcare, or childcare-based holiday clubs, provided by a private school that consist of care are exempt from VAT.

 VAT implications for fee-paying sixth forms and further education providers

-If your main purpose is to provide education that is wholly or mainly suitable for 16 to 19 year olds and you receive a fee for full time education provided to 16 to 19 year olds, then you will be affected by the changes to VAT.
+- your main purpose is to provide education that is wholly or mainly suitable for 16 to 19 year olds

-How you will be affected will depend on the nature of the education you provide and your typical target audience.
+- the nature of the education you provide

-For example, a sixth form college that mainly provides ‘A’ level tuition will be regarded as providing education suitable for 16 to 19 year olds.
-The college will be subject to VAT if it is providing full time education to 16 to 19 year olds for a fee.
+For example, a sixth form college that mainly provides A level tuition is regarded as providing education suitable for 16 to 19 year olds.
+The college is subject to VAT if it is providing full time education to 16 to 19 year olds, and the majority of them are charged a fee.

-Education that is normally targeted at students over 19 years old (for example, undergraduate and postgraduate education) will not be affected by these changes.
+Education that is normally targeted at students over 19 years old (for example, undergraduate and postgraduate education) is not affected.

 Independent training providers

-Independent training providers providing education to 16 to 19 year olds for a fee will not be subject to VAT if the funding is provided under a contract with a relevant contracting authority.
+Independent training providers providing education to 16 to 19 year olds for a fee are not subject to VAT if the funding is provided under a contract with a relevant contracting authority.

 - The Secretary of State